peter88213/novelibre/docs/help/desktop.md

 - You can select text with the mouse, and copy it to the clipboard with **Ctrl-C**.
 - You cannot edit the text.
 For this, you might want to install an editor plugin, such as [noveltree_editor](https://peter88213.github.io/noveltree_editor/).
 - Section text is color-coded according to the section type (see [Basic concepts](basic_concepts)).
-- With the **Show markup** checkbox section markup such as bold, italics, and language can be shown/hidden.
+- With the **Show markup** checkbox, XML markup can be shown/hidden.

 ---